-The whole route is 67.4 miles long, perfect for seasoned walkers who would like to cover the whole trail.
+The whole route is 67.4 miles long.
+Perfect for seasoned walkers who would like to cover the whole trail.
 You can also pick bits off at your leisure.

-Public facilities when you go walking in Blackpool
+Facilities for when you go walking in Blackpool

 For the average leisure walkers among us, the other good thing about the Blackpool coastline is that there are plenty of public facilities.

 There are plenty of places to sit for a while to catch your breath and take in the view.
 There are public toilets at regular intervals along the route.
 Plus you’re never very far from a cafe and refreshments to sort out your hunger or thirst.